jcmorenoruiz/openapi-3-express-skeleton/README.md

 For empty database, you may also need to create your default backoffice administrator user.
 To do this, please login into container:

-$ docker exec -it openapi-backend /bin/sh
+$ docker exec -it openapi-be /bin/sh

 And execute the script: